kleonlab/abca4/README.md

 ### ⚡ Ready-to-Run Pipeline

-**This pipeline is production-ready!** All data is pre-processed and included, so you can start analyzing immediately:
+**This pipeline is production-ready!** Core ClinVar data is pre-processed and included, so you can start analyzing immediately.
+Additional datasets (gnomAD, SpliceAI, AlphaMissense) will be downloaded automatically as needed:

 ```bash
 # Run the complete analysis pipeline (takes ~20 seconds + LLM calls)